 new-to-Palmerston Senior Kindergarten students: Parents will receive a letter

-in May or June stating their child’s classroom number for the fall.
+in June stating their child’s classroom number for the fall.

 Students entering SK: The